Salkia

-Salkia is a neighbourhood of Howrah city in Howrah district, West Bengal, India and is administered by the Howrah Municipal Corporation.
+Salkia is a neighbourhood in Howrah of Howrah district in the Indian state of West Bengal.
 Salkia is under the jurisdiction of Golabari Police Station and Malipanchghara Police Station of Howrah City Police.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
-It comes under Howrah Uttar (Vidhan Sabha constituency).
-It has existed since the 19th century at least.
-The Postal code of Salkia is 711106.

 Location

 Salkia is located on the west bank of Hooghly River.
 Pilkhana is on its south, Liluah and Ghusuri are on its north and Bamangachi is on its west.

 Market and recreation

 Haragunge Bazaar is a century-old market, located at heart of North Howrah, on Aurobindo Road, Salkia.
 Aurobindo Road and Dobson Road are commercial streets in Salkia.
 Jelia Para Lane is one of the posh residential and commercial area of Salkia.

 Aurobindo Mall in Salkia (on Aurobindo Road) has a gross leasable area of 1.20 lakh square feet.
 It was launched in 2017 and has major brands and several restaurants and a three screen multiplex of Miraj Cinemas.